sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 There is a base image called [scratch](https://hub.docker.com/_/scratch) which is explicitly empty and has zero size.
 Because the `scratch` has nothing inside, any image built from it must bring all of its necessary dependencies.

-To make this possible with our go based server, we need to add a few flags to the compilation step in order to ensure the necessary libraries are statically linked into the executable:
+To make this possible with our go-based server, we need to add a few flags to the compilation step to ensure the necessary libraries are statically linked into the executable:

 ```bash
 ### build stage ###